• Skip to primary navigation

 I stopped buying dressings pretty much altogether in college.
 I was so broke that it made no sense to spend an extra $4 on ranch or Italian dressing just for a salad.
 It was so much more cost-effective to use olive oil and vinegar.
 Now, I just really don't like eating salad dressings because 9 times out of 10 they have like a bunch of added sugars and nonsense.

 Don't get me wrong, I still love some Hidden Valley and some Kraft French dressing, but I just don't need that to make the salad.
-My preferences have just changed and there's something about a homemade vinaigrette or in this case, a caesar dressing that just works on the daily for me and the family.
+My preferences have just changed and there's something about a homemade lemon basil vinaigrette, Cilantro Lime Ranch, or in this case, a caesar dressing that just works on the daily for me and the family.

 Ingredients